AleksanteriK/TicTacToe/README.md

-This is a simple tictactoe game i made for fun from scratch.
-It right now only uses
+This is a simple tictactoe game made for fun from scratch

-Javascript method math.random to select the spot.
-So player plays against math.random at the moment

-Adding some more in depth for the AI opponent later
+Opponent chooses the spot randomly

 Try it here: https://www.cc.puv.fi/~e2202945/tictactoe/tictac.html